BigaSpinosaLab/HSC_dormancy_Ikba_via_retinoic_acid/README.md

 It is possible to directly conduct the downstream analysis if the corresponding raw expression matrix from GEO is downloaded.
 NOTE: Gene annotation files are required.
 For this analysis, these were retrieved from Ensembl (release 102, mm10).

+REMARK: Script to conduct PreRanked GSEA on selected signatures also includes the code to generated the enrichment plots included in the publication.

 ## CUT&Tag data analysis folder

 CUT&Tag dataset includes two assays: one of IκBα and other for H3K27me3.
 Data was analyzed in the following manner: